CDISC Executive Operations Team

 Lauren Becnel, Ph.D.Vice President, Biomedical Informatics and Alliances

 Lauren Becnel focuses on informatics technologies at CDISC, including our metadata repository, SHARE, which houses all CDISC standards.
 Dr. Becnel works at the intersections of clinical research, translational research and healthcare, ensuring the standards remain relevant for regulated research, academic research centers and precision medicine.
-She has over 10 years’ experience in biomedical informatics and research IT, with seven years’ experience leading large, diverse technical teams and a high-performance research computing center at Baylor School of Medicine where she served as Assistant Professor in the Departments of Medicine, Hematology/Oncology Section, and Molecular and Cellular Biology.
+She has over 10 years’ experience in biomedical informatics and research IT, with seven years’ experience leading large, diverse technical teams and a high-performance research computing center at Baylor College of Medicine where she served as Assistant Professor in the Departments of Medicine, Hematology/Oncology Section, and Molecular and Cellular Biology.
 For the past four years, she has served on the Steering Committee of the collaborative BRIDG Translational Research Domain Analysis Model (CDISC, HL7 and ISO, NCI and FDA), which harmonizes the CDISC Foundational Standards.

 Rhonda Facile, MSVice President, Standards Development